-Cucumber and Chickpea Salad is a colorful and easy to make summer salad or side dish made with chickpeas, cucumbers, tomatoes, peppers, onions, and provolone cheese.
-It is then drizzled with a tangy dressing and chilled.
+Cucumber and Chickpea Salad is a fresh and colorful summer salad or side dish made with chickpeas, cucumbers, tomatoes, peppers, onions, and provolone cheese.
+It is then tossed in a tangy homemade dressing.

 Strawberry Mascarpone Pretzel Salad in a Jar is a fun and delicious twist to the retro Strawberry Pretzel Salad that has been popular since the 1960’s.